-1 Physical Geography (3)

-UC:CSU (CAN GEOG 2) Prerequisite: None.
-Lecture, 3 hours.
+1 Physical Geography (3) UC:CSU ♥ (CAN GEOG 2)

 A scientific study of the natural environment of planet earth: emphasis on earthsun relationships, weather, climate, landforms, soil, natural vegetation, and map use.
-Extensive supportive use is made of slides, film strips and motion pictures.
 Field trips are included.
 Highly recommended for everyone who intends to travel, and who wants to know more about their environment.

-2 Cultural Elements of Geography (3) UC:CSU ♀
+2 Cultural Elements of Geography (3) UC:CSU ♥

-(CAN GEOG 4) Prerequisite: None.
+(CAN GEOG 4)

 (Credit allowed for only Geography 2 or 5)

-Lecture, 3 hours.
 An introduction to human populations and cultures, and the human imprint upon the land.
-This course focuses on human culture (language, religion, ethnicity, social customs), population and migration, political geography, resources and economics, as well as human-environment interactions.
+This course focuses on culture (language, religion, ethnicity, social customs), population and migration, political geography, resources and economics, as well as human-environment interactions.
 Emphasis is placed on issues of diversity, ethnic conflict, urbanization, international trade and social change at local and global scales.
 A visual familiarity with the diverse landscapes and peoples is provided through films, slides and field trips.